Did you think you could break me?

-Webster defines air asthe mixture of invisible odorless tasteless gases (such as nitrogen and oxygen) that surrounds the earth.
-Invisible, odorless and tasteless yet It is vital that living things respire to get the oxygen for living cells to function.
+Webster defines air as the mixture of invisible, odorless, tasteless gases (such as nitrogen and oxygen) surrounding the earth.
+Invisible, odorless, and tasteless, yet It is vital that living things respire to get the oxygen for living cells to function.
 Without air, there is no life.

 Faith is much like the air we can not see.
-We cannot use physical proof of the Lord’s existence but rather it is our faith that validates his being.
+We cannot use physical proof of the Lord’s existence, but instead, our faith validates his being.
 Those with faith believe without seeing.
-We feel His presence not in the physical sense but in the spiritual sense.
-We accept unconditionally that while He cannot be seen or touched His hand is touching our soul, guiding us, walking with us, protecting us.
+We feel His presence, not in the physical sense but the spiritual sense.
+We accept unconditionally that while He cannot be seen or touched, His hand is touching our soul, guiding us, walking with us, protecting us.
 We feel His aura as it surrounds us.
-We recognize that He has no beginning and no end and that with Him nothing is impossible without Him there would be no life.
+We recognize that He has no beginning and no end and that with Him, nothing is impossible; without Him there would be no life.

 I close my eyes and listen for the silence.
 I have subconsciously transported my soul, my inner self, to another level.
 A level where I am all alone, where nothing or no one can touch me.
 It is here where I find my peace unburdened by expectations, free to speak, even if no one is listening, my feelings, unafraid of what obstacle a higher power has deemed I must jump over this time.
 Here I feel free a sense of calm.
 There is no show to put on for others, no feelings to hold on to so as not to offend others, no worries about the next setback.
 Here I can just be me.
 But I know I can not stay in this place.
 So I open my eyes and the light shines through, the noise is all around and I am transported back to reality.
 It is back to who I am or who I pretend to be.
 Others will live their lives unencumbered by who I’m really am.
 They will live with only a hint of the true me that slips out from time to time.
 I guess that is the way it must be for as Mr. Spock once said the needs of the many outweigh the needs of the few and I am the few.